mohamed-helala/gostream/README.md

 * Integration with the [NATS High-Performance server](https://github.com/nats-io/gnatsd).
 * Elastic scaling of workflows while enabling efficient utilization of cloud resources using our end-to-end throughput versus latency optimization module.

-## GoStream Module for Computer Vision
+## GoStream Module for Computer Vision (Currently available on request)

 We provide a module for programming online computer vision algorithms processing image and video streams.
 The module supports the following features,